 CONTRIBUTE TO THE AFFORDABLE HOUSING COUNCIL

 Members are encouraged to contribute to the Affordable Housing Council of the Master Builders Association of King and Snohomish Counties.
-Contributions are used to help pay for our public policy program, which elects and retains candidates friendly to the housing industry, while sweeping no-growth incumbents out of office.
+Contributions are used to help pay for our public policy program, which elects and retains candidates friendly to the housing industry.
 This money allows us to maintain and grow political and policy gains and counters increasing regulations by helping to elect decision makers who support homeownership and our industry.
 It also goes to defray the costs of lobbying efforts and research projects that help to make the industry's case before officeholders and policymakers.

 USE YOUR VOICE